dhershman1/tap-junit/README.md

 # tap-junit

-Silly small and silly easy XML tap output formatter.
+Silly small, silly easy junit output formatter for tap.

 Works with tape and other tap based tests just pipe it into tap-junit